Vacuum polarization in a one-dimensional effective quantum-electrodynamics model: Exact 1D hydrogen-like Dirac model

-Fig.~\ref{fig:lambshift} reports these QED corrections to the bound-state energy as a function of the inverse speed of light $1/c$, using the renormalized local vacuum-polarization density matrix [Eq.~(\ref{n1vprenx})] without and with the Dirac-delta contribution $-({\cal N}_\text{reg}^\text{vp}/{2}) \delta(x) \b{I}_2$.
-The total first-order QED correction is negative without the Dirac-delta contribution, but it becomes positive after adding it.
+Fig.~\ref{fig:lambshift} reports these QED corrections to the bound-state energy as a function of the inverse speed of light $1/c$, using either the Uehling or total vacuum-polarization local density matrix [Eqs.~(\ref{nvpUxmat}) and (\ref{n1vpx})].
+Whereas the total first-order QED correction was negative without the Dirac-delta contribution~\cite{AudTou-JCP-23}, it becomes positive after adding it.
 Thus, the total effect of the vacuum polarization in the present model is to destabilize the bound-state energy.
 We note that, for the 3D hydrogen-like atom, the total QED energy correction on the ground-state energy is also positive, i.e. the ground state is also destabilized (see, e.g., Ref.~\onlinecite{EidGroShe-PR-01}).
-As regards now the different contributions to the total QED energy correction in the present model, we observe the a priori unexpected fact that the XC contribution vanishes and the DC and XB contributions are equal, when using the renormalized local vacuum-polarization density matrix.